View Harold Low's Obituary on heralddemocrat.com and share memories

 |

+Visitation will be from 3pm to 5pm Sunday July 21st at Dannel Funeral Home.

-A funeral service will be held at 10:30 a.m.
-Monday at Parkview Church of Christ.
-Ministers Jimmy Stegal and Welton Stoker will officiate.
-Burial will follow at Holloway Cemetery with military honors.
-A family visitation will be held from 3 to 5 p.m.
-Sunday at Dannel Funeral Home in Sherman.
+Funeral services will be held 10:30 am Monday July 22nd at Parkview Church of Christ in Sherman with Brother Jimmy Stegal & Brother Welton Stoker of Parkview Church of Christ, officiating.
+Burial will follow at Holloway Cemetery.
+Arrangements are by Dannel Funeral Home.

-He is survived by his sons, Harold Wayne Low, Jr (Sakaow Nit), and Jerry Don Low (Kathy); daughters, Judy Alice Low, and Patricia Ann Witherspoon; twelve grandchildren; nine great-grandchildren; and two great-great-grandchildren.
+Harold was born in Tom Bean TX to the late Floyd & Reva Holloway Low on November 5th 1929.
+He went to schools at Tom Bean & Sherman.
+He married the late Alice V. Sanders on June 30, 1950 in San Antonio.
+He graduated from Grayson County College.
+Harold was in the U.S. Airforce and retired in 1969, he also worked at Gibson's Discount Center as a department manager, then for Payless Cashway's until his retirement.
+He was a veteran of the Vietnam War.
+He attended Parkview Church of Christ and was a deacon for many years.

+Harold is preceded in death by his wife Alice Low, parents Floyd and Reva Low, Brothers Floyd Albert Low, and Lynn Howard Low and son in law James Witherspoon.